Towards Operational Automated Greenhouse Gas Plume Detection and Delineation: Discussion

-\parsub{Tilewise and Scenewise Capabilities}: Even with proper sampling, tilewise plume detection performance metrics (Figure~\ref{fig:tilewise_test}) tend to be optimistic estimates of scenewise plume detection accuracy (Figure~\ref{fig:scenewise_pre_rec}).
-This gap between tilewise and scenewise performance is exacerbated by any undersampling of the background class as discussed previously.
-Since operational plume detection systems are deployed on entire scenes and not sampled tiles, it is crucial to report scenewise capabilities (as in Section~\ref{sub:scenewise_eval}) in addition to any tilewise capabilities, which remain useful for comparing model performance (as in Section~\ref{sub:tilewise_region}) but not for practical evaluation of operational applicability.
+Even with proper sampling, tilewise plume detection performance metrics (Figure~\ref{fig:tilewise_test}) tend to be optimistic estimates of scenewise plume detection accuracy (Figure~\ref{fig:scenewise_pre_rec}).
+This gap between tilewise and scenewise performance is exacerbated by any undersampling of the background class, as discussed previously.
+Since operational plume detection systems are deployed on entire scenes and not sampled tiles, it is crucial to report scenewise \jake{performance metrics} (as in Section~\ref{sub:scenewise_eval}) in addition to any tilewise \jake{performance metrics}. \jake{While tilewise metrics remain useful for comparing model performance (as in Section~\ref{sub:tilewise_region}), they are insufficient for the practical evaluation of operational applicability.}

-\parsub{Unambiguous Detection and Segmentation Metrics}: While most prior work reports the metric for which a model was optimized, measuring the operational performance of a proposed plume detector requires measuring both instance detection and pixelwise segmentation performance as defined in Section~\ref{sub:science_objectives}.
-As Figure~\ref{fig:scenewise_pre_rec} illustrates, a model which performs poorly in pixelwise plume segmentation metrics (e.g., our tilewise-trained model) can significantly outperform comparable models in plume instance detection metrics.
-Recognizing that certain use cases may prioritize either segmentation (e.g. plume masking for emission rate estimation) or detection (e.g. identifying sources for review), reporting both metrics is necessary for complete operational evaluation.
+\jake{Measuring the operational performance of a proposed plume detector requires measuring both instance detection and pixelwise segmentation performance as defined in Section~\ref{sub:science_objectives}.} As Figure~\ref{fig:scenewise_pre_rec} illustrates, a model which performs poorly in pixelwise plume segmentation metrics (e.g., our tilewise-trained model) can significantly outperform comparable models in plume instance detection metrics.
+Recognizing that certain use cases may prioritize either segmentation (e.g. plume masking for emission rate estimation) or detection (e.g. identifying sources for review), reporting both metrics is necessary for complete operational evaluation. \jake{This comprehensive approach addresses a common limitation in the literature, where most prior work only report the tilewise metrics for which a model was optimized.}

-Capturing detection and segmentation accuracy with respect to false positive and false negative prediction errors is also important to provide an unbiased view of a proposed model's capabilities. ``Coupled'' metrics such as traditional classification accuracy can provide a misleading view of performance, especially when samples are imbalanced.
+Finally, capturing detection and segmentation accuracy with respect to false positive and false negative prediction errors is also important to provide an unbiased view of a proposed model's capabilities. ``Coupled'' metrics such as traditional classification accuracy can provide a misleading view of performance, especially when samples are imbalanced.
 In cases where a single metric is necessary for comparison, F-$\beta$ scores, where $\beta$ weighs recall relative to precision, may be appropriate in addition to precision and recall.